ordina-jworks/ordina-jworks.github.io/_posts/2017-09-05-Browser Security Features.md

 CSP has some risks: it can break your site's functionality, but overall it's relatively easy to test it.
 The `report-uri` directive allows you to monitor if there are any issues and you can use the report-only version of the header to easily validate the setup you're planning in the wild.
 If you have a system that relies a lot on third party content, it might not be for you.
-For everyone else, try out the Report-Only header and see if you get any issues.
+For everyone else, try out the report-only header and see if you get any issues.

 ## Subresource integrity
 When you're developing a web application, you'll often depend on some JavaScript frameworks such as Angular or jQuery.